"WHAT SHALL WE DO WITH THE CELLO?"

 Nikolay Polyakov

-On a gloomy rainy day a man with a newspaper, an old man with a cane, a woman with a veil sit, waiting for an unspecified something, maybe a train or something else, in the waiting room of a train station.
-In a corner, a man with a cello is playing softly a bit annoying piece of music.
-Initially the three don’t mind the music.
-Then they begin to ask themselves as to how he plays without scores, which piece he performs, is he paid to repeat the same tune.
-At first they feel slightly exasperated; then grow apparently disgruntled and then completely intolerant of the other, of the artist or simply of a man living a lifestyle in its own right, different and completely unfathomable.
-All that remains is the cello and the question what to do with it.
+On a gloomy rainy day, a man with a newspaper, an old man with a cane, and a woman with a veil sit, waiting for an unspecified something, maybe a train or something else, in the waiting room of a train station.
+In a corner, a man with a cello is playing a bit of an annoying piece of music.
+Initially, the three don’t mind the music.
+Then they begin to ask themselves how he plays without scores, which piece he performs, and whether is he paid to repeat the same tune.
+At first, they feel slightly exasperated; then grow disgruntled and then completely intolerant of the other, of the artist, or simply of a man living a lifestyle in its own right, different and completely unfathomable.
+All that remains is the cello and the question of what to do with it.
 Now that the problem with the man was solved, what about the object?